Mel Brooks: 1970–1979: Career stardom

-Brooks followed up his two hit films with an audacious idea: the first feature-length silent comedy in four decades.
-Silent Movie (1976) was written by Brooks and Ron Clark, and starred Brooks in his first leading role, with Dom DeLuise, Marty Feldman, Sid Caesar, Bernadette Peters, and in cameo roles playing themselves: Paul Newman, Burt Reynolds, James Caan, Liza Minnelli, Anne Bancroft, and the mime Marcel Marceau, who ironically uttered the film's only word of audible dialogue: "Non!"
-It was panned by critics and was not as successful as Brooks' previous two films but it did gross $36 million.
+After his two hit films Brooks got a call from Ron Clark who had an audacious idea: the first feature-length silent comedy in four decades.
+Silent Movie (1976) was written by Brooks and Clark, and starred Brooks in his first leading role, with Dom DeLuise, Marty Feldman, Sid Caesar, Bernadette Peters, and in cameo roles playing themselves: Paul Newman, Burt Reynolds, James Caan, Liza Minnelli, Anne Bancroft, and the mime Marcel Marceau, who uttered the film's only word of audible dialogue: "Non!"
+It is an homage to silent comedians Charlie Chaplin and Buster Keaton, among others.
+It was not as successful as Brooks's previous two films but did gross $36 million.
 Later that year, he was named fifth on the Top Ten Money Making Stars Poll.
+Reviews were generally favorable; Roger Ebert praised it as "not only funny, but fun.
+It's clear at almost every moment that the filmmakers had a ball making it."
+Regarding the film's inside jokes, Ebert wrote that "the thing about Brooks's inside jokes is that their outsides are funny, too."

-High Anxiety (1977), Brooks' parody of the films of Alfred Hitchcock, was written by Brooks, Ron Clark, Rudy De Luca, and Barry Levinson, and was the first movie Brooks produced himself.
+High Anxiety (1977), Brooks's parody of Freudian psychoanalysis, as well as the films of Alfred Hitchcock, was written by Brooks, Ron Clark, Rudy De Luca, and Barry Levinson, and was the first movie Brooks produced himself.
 Starring Brooks, Madeline Kahn, Cloris Leachman, Harvey Korman, Ron Carey, Howard Morris, and Dick Van Patten, it satirizes such Hitchcock films as Vertigo, Spellbound, Psycho, The Birds, North by Northwest, Dial M for Murder and Suspicion.
-Brooks plays Professor Richard H. (Harpo) Thorndyke, a Nobel Prize-winning psychologist who suffers from "high anxiety".
+Brooks plays Professor Richard H. (Harpo) Thorndyke, a Nobel Prize–winning psychologist who suffers from "high anxiety".